Ramya-Gangavarapu/Internship_Project/README.md

 3. Provide the path to the video file in the respective sections of the code.
 4. Run the Python script and observe the real-time vehicle detection in action.

-## Contributing

-We welcome contributions to enhance the project's capabilities, add new features, or improve the code structure.

 ## Future Enhancements